ccchase7/startup/README.md

     - Everything is asynchronous just in case it takes forever for the api call to return.
     - "fetch" is the keyword for "it's sending to the express app"

+Notes from Simon DB:
+    - If you just say collection.find(), you'll get everything in the collection.
+What you can do before is
+            - specify a "query" an object with requirements in it, like "const query = {score: {$gt: 0}};"
+            - specify an "options" object that contains things like how you want it ordered (sort) and how many you want to get back (limit)
+    - You'll get back an object (call it cursor) and you can make it an array by calling cursor.toArray().
+    - Your API has no idea you're even using a database.
+Calls to the DB object just return an array of the objects that you asked for.
+That means that to the client, Simon-DB is no different from Simon-Service (except for it might take a tiny bit longer) -index.js knows how to make a DB object because it instantiated one with "const DB = require('./database.js');"
+    Pretty much, in database.js you say "module.exports = {}" and fill it in with the functions that you'd like to be accesible when someone uses the module.
+When they instantiate it, it'll run all the setup.
+    - Whenever they add a score, they ask for the high scores again to make sure that the scores page stays up to date.

 </details>
 <details markdown="1"><summary>Notes From Startup</summary>